rounded corner photo collage of First Light images on a slant

 Dining options

-You also can purchase hot chocolate and fresh-made popcorn either in advance or at admissions, to enjoy on the historic site.
+You also can purchase hot chocolate and fresh-made popcorn either in advance or on the historic site.

 Apply to be a vendor at First Light